sfigg/commercialization-public/manufacture/desktop/oem-deployment-of-windows-10-for-desktop-editions.md

 In this section we'll cover how to mount Windows images on your technician PC.
 Mounting a Windows image is the same process that we used to mount the WinPE image earlier.
 When we mount our Windows image (install.wim), we'll be able to access a second image, WinRe.wim, which is the image that supports recovery scenarios.
 Updating install.wim and WinRE.wim at the same time helps you keep the two images in sync, which ensures that recovery goes as expected.

-**Note**:You may need to disable Secure Boot to start working with image.

 Before we continue, make sure that you've created your _USB-B_ drive.
-We showed you how to set it up in the Get the tools you need section.
+We showed you how to set it up in the [Get the tools you need](#get-the-tools-needed-to-customize-windows) section.

 Start working with your images: